St John Plessington Catholic College

 50

-Year 10 and Y11
+Year 10 and 11

-2. Core - students in these groups follow a broad and ambitious curriculum specific for their course of study with challenge and support provided by their teacher throughout the academic year.
-This will support them to achieve ambitious and aspirational GCSE end points and allow them to successfully move on to the next stage in their education/study.
+Using prior attainment data in their core subjects and their option choices as well as school based assessments and standardised tests, students in non-tiered subjects learn in ability groupings (where possible in our curriculum model).
+In non-tiered subjects, all groups follow a broad and ambitious curriculum specific for their course of study with challenge and support provided by their teacher throughout the academic year.
+This will support them to achieve ambitious and aspirational Level 2 end points and allow them to successfully move on to the next stage in their education/study.
 Students in these groups will be challenged, stretched and supported in their learning.
-Those who make strong progress may move to the working deeper group according to internal and external assessment.

 SUBJECT